nikiyaw/DataAnalysis_SQL/1_cleaning_data.md

-What issues will you address by cleaning the data?
+## What are the data cleaning steps taken?

-1. Show all duplicated rows in all_sessions.
+# 1. Check for duplicated rows in all_sessions.
---List all rows of duplicated data (911 rows)

-Query:
 WITH duplicate_rows AS (
 		(SELECT *,
     		ROW_NUMBER() OVER (